twobiers/twobiers.github.io/content/posts/2022-11-19_transactional-kotlin/index.md

 draft = false
-title = "The @Transactional-Kotlin Mismatch" description = "How to make your productive environment inconsistent with a single exception" tags = [
+title = "The @Transactional-Kotlin Mismatch" description = "How to make your productive environment inconsistent with a single exception" summary = "The JEE/Spring @Transactional Annotation in Kotlin behaves unintuitively when exceptions are thrown and does not rollback by default" tags = [
     "java",
     "kotlin",